LucianoPolit/Leash/README.md

 }
 ```

-Now, one more complex, but not more difficult to implement:
+Now, one more complex, but not more complicated to implement:

 ```swift
 class CacheInterceptor: ExecutionInterceptor {